samryan18/blog/_posts/2020-3-6-guess-who.md

 2. How many characters has player 1 narrowed it down to?
 3. How many characters has player 2 narrowed it down to?

+In the code, I capture states with a tuple (X_1, X_2) representing how many characters the two players have narrowed it down to.

+I swap the ordering if player 2 is up.

 ##### Action
 An **action** is just... well an action that a user can take.